wp-plugins/related-links/readme.txt

 * Link order can be changed through drag and drop
 * Custom URLs can be added
 * Search field to quickly find a link
+* Simple theme integration with an included widget or `related_links()`
 * Works with custom post-types
-* Settings to enable the post-types that should be shown in the meta box
+* Settings to enable the post-types that should be shown in the Metabox
-* Simple theme integration with `related_links()`

 == Installation ==